remix-run/react-router/packages/react-router-dom/docs/guides/server-rendering.md

 </StaticRouter>
 ```

 When you render a [`<Redirect>`][redirect] on the client, the browser history changes state and we get the new screen.
-In a static server environment we can't change the app state.
+In a static server environment, we can't change the app state.
 Instead, we use the `context` prop to find out what the result of rendering was.
-If we find a `context.url`, then we know the app redirected.
+If we find a `context.url`, then we know the app is redirected.
 This allows us to send a proper redirect from the server.

 ```jsx
 const context = {};